-The text of the proposed amendment, which is subject to stockholder approval, is attached as Appendix A to this proxy statement.
+The text of the proposed amendment (specifically the amendment to Article V(a) of our Amended and Restated Certificate of Incorporation), which is subject to stockholder approval pursuant to this Proposal 2, is attached as Appendix A to this proxy statement.
 You are urged to read the amendment in its entirety.